Using the Winter Sowing Technique with Vegetables

 Tatsoi – Great germination and even though transplanted later, did really well.
 We harvested as baby crop.

 Broccoli – Decent germination rate.
-I was late to transplant, but were stronger plants than my indoor-sown Belstar Broccoli plants.
-Similar harvest dates and sizes.
+Took a little hit at transplant, but were stronger overall plants than my indoor-sown Belstar Broccoli plants.
+Similar final harvest dates and sizes.

-Kale – Good germination and transplant, but not much earlier (or anything else noticeable) to harvest.
+Kale – Good germination and transplant, but not much earlier (or anything else noticeable) to harvest as compared to direct sown because I harvest these later in the season.
 Sowed both Scarlet and Dwarf Scotch Curly.

 Minimum Soil Temps for Germination